 As you are slowly stirring through the flour, slowly add in the milk a little at a time.
 Stop mixing as soon as the milk and flour have been incorporated.
 This batter is super thick which is going to again help with the texture of the baked muffin.

 Scoop the batter into a muffin pan lined with patty cases so that they are pretty much full to the top.
 Bake in a very hot oven for 5 minutes then, making sure to keep the door of the oven closed, turn down the temperature for the remainder of the time.
-This initial hot temperature encourages the muffins to rise quickly and get that crunch domed top that we love about muffins, and then the lower temperature ensures that they are actually baked through the middle.
+This initial hot temperature encourages the muffins to rise quickly and get that crunchy domed top that we love about muffins, and then the lower temperature ensures that they are actually baked through the middle.

 Once the muffins are baked and cooled you can jazz them up with a little lemon glaze.
 Make this by mixing lemon juice and icing sugar together until you get a nice thick but drizzly consistency.
-Drizzle over the top of the muffins for a little extra sweet/tart flavour that really makes these muffins feel a bit more fancy like the ones you might pick up at your favourite cafe.
+Drizzle over the top of the muffins for a little extra sweet/tart flavour that really makes these muffins feel a bit more fancy like the ones you might pick up at your favourite café.

 Lemon Poppy Seed Muffins